Apprenticeship Training Basics

 - Evaluating and recommending the apprentice for certification

 Either you, or another skilled trades professional, can be the apprentice's sponsor.
 The employer sponsor is the person that commits to training the apprentice on the job.
-This person must be a certified journeyperson, or have Sign Off Authority from ITA to sponsor an apprentice.
+We recommend this person be a certified journeyperson, or have Sign Off Authority from ITA to sponsor an apprentice.